Gender in Danish and Swedish: Articles

-North Germanic languages use a definite suffix (or enclitic article) instead of a definite article, except when a preposition is attached to the noun, then a definite article is placed in front.
-Because these normally attach to common nouns and not proper nouns, they are usually not used for people.
-The only exceptions are as an epithet or a description, in which case the definite article for the common gender is used.
+North Germanic languages use a definite suffix or enclitic article instead of a definite article unless a preposition is attached to the noun, when a definite article is placed before it.
+Because they normally attach to common nouns, not proper nouns, they are usually not used for people.
+The only exceptions are as an epithet or description, when the definite article for the common gender is used.